vdurmont/emoji-java/README.md

 // "An 😀awesome 😃string with a few 😉emojis!"
 ```

-To replace all the emoji's unicodes by their aliases, use `EmojiParser.parseToAliases(myString)`.
+To replace all the emoji's unicodes found in a string by their aliases, use `EmojiParser.parseToAliases(myString)`.

 For example: